- What is Quick Search?

 Option 1: Before October 31, 2017 you will need to export any lists of items that you have saved in your existing Library Account.

 Export your lists from your account and import to your preferred citation management tool.
 The main Library Catalogue interface on our website makes it easy to export your lists to EndNote, EndNote Web, and RefWorks, and in more general citation file formats BibTeX and RIS.
-After the new catalogue is launched, use this link to access your previous Library Account in our old Library Catalogue (VuFind) and retrieve your lists.
+After the new catalogue is launched, use the link to access your previous Library Account in our old Library Catalogue (VuFind) and retrieve your lists.

-Link to Previous Library Account: Library Catalogue (VuFind)
+Link to Previous Library Account: Library Catalogue (VuFind) - No longer available.

 Video: Exporting Saved Lists from the Library Catalogue (VuFind)